kamwoods/splendir/README.md

 ### A Directory Scanner and Printer

 ### Splendir is WIP.
-There are no releases at this time.
 Approach with caution and assume features are missing or broken.

 Creates tree views of files in a directory, annotated lists of files within a directory, and high-level reports of directory contents and file type distributions.